harveyj/aoc/2024/README.md

 Ultimate solution (first time): look for periodicity, once you find it, print all the images that have the right period.
 Checked-in solution: Now that I know there is a frame, scan output for '111111"

-Difficulty: 5.5/10 (mainly for guess and check on second part. )
+Difficulty: 5.5/10 (mainly for guess and check on second part.)

+## Day 15
+Simulate a robot pushing blocks across a grid.
+Fun coding exercise, and the twist in part two was a great addition.
+This is a canonically-good AOC puzzle.

+Done watching football and chilling with Thomas.
+Holiday socks: Running santas.

+Difficulty: 7/10